aws/aws-sam-cli/docs/usage.rst

 1. Install `ptvsd https://pypi.org/project/ptvsd/`__ library and enable within your code
 2. Configure your IDE to connect to the debugger you configured for your function
-  - SAM CLI debug port option ``--debug-port`` or ``-d`` will map that port to the local Lambda container execution your IDE needs to connect to

 As this may be your first time using SAM CLI, let's start with a boilerplate Python app and install both app's dependencies and ptvsd: